DBSE-teaching/isee2018-Codefathers/docs/_posts/2018-07-11-Simulated-google-play.md

 ---
 layout: post
-title: "Google PLay Supposed Entry"
+title: "Google Play Supposed Entry"
 date: 2018-07-11
 ---

-#  What is our app and why is it woth a shot?
+#  What is our app and why is it worth a shot?

 Our app, TripAlert, focuses on something that is not negotiable.
 That is, safety.
 It allowes the user to define the details of a trip and then simply checks on them.
 Are you late?
 Have you stopped moving?
 Have you arrived, or even, are you in a declared emergency?
 Your list of faithfull and caring followers will know.
 They have your back.